Sainte-Anne River (Les Chenaux): 1894 Landslide

 In terms of surface area, the 1894 landslide in Saint-Alban would be the largest in the known history of Quebec.

-During the night of April 27 to 28, 25 km from the mouth of the Sainte-Anne River, in Saint-Alban, 600 ha of soil slid into the bed of the Noire River, the large quantity of displaced soil modified the geography of several secondary watercourses which feed the Sainte-Anne River.
-The moving sediments block the channel of the Charest River and change the course of the Gendron stream.
-At 4 km upstream from Sainte-Anne-de-la-Pérade, soil begins to be deposited, creating silting, islands, islets, channels, up to the mouth of the river in the St. Lawrence River.
+During the night of April 27 to 28, 25 km from the mouth of the Sainte-Anne River, in Saint-Alban, 600 ha of soil slid into the bed of the Noire River.
+The large quantity of displaced soil modified the geography of several secondary watercourses which fed the Sainte-Anne River.
+The moving sediments blocked the channel of the Charest River and changed the course of the Gendron stream.
+4 km upstream from Sainte-Anne-de-la-Pérade, soil began to be deposited, creating silting, islands, islets and channels, up to the mouth of the river in the St. Lawrence River.

 The landslide of 1894 killed 4 people, upset 8 properties, uprooted bridges and docks, slowed down the transport of wood by floating, affected sawmills and put an end to commercial navigation upstream of Sainte-Anne-de-la-Pérade.

 The landslide eroded the banks of the Saint-Anne River, caused numerous secondary landslides and carried earth, sand and gravel.
-This geological movement modify the watercourses over nearly 25 km.
-The Sainte-Anne becomes wider and shallower, this new hydrography creates an exceptional aquatic environment for the reproduction of the Tommy cod.
+This geological movement modified the watercourses over nearly 25 km.
+The Sainte-Anne became wider and shallower, this new hydrography creating an exceptional aquatic environment for the reproduction of the Tommy cod.
 Until April 1894, the Sainte-Anne River was a salmon river.